Pazardzhik: Modern history

+In Bulgaria, there were instances of violent resistance against minorities.
+In 1971, there were riots in Pazardzhik, during which two Communist Party officials were reportedly killed.
+The authorities replied by detaining a huge number of individuals.
+Two Pomaks were sentenced to death, and two others to 15 years in prison.
+A group of Pomaks traveled to Sofia to oppose these measures, but were stopped by the militia near the town of Samokov, where two Pomaks were killed and 50 injured in a violent battle.

 A demonstration of more than 5,000 people in Pazardzhik was organized by the independent associations in December 1989 with demands for the abolition of the monopoly of the Communist Party's power, a change in the electoral law, the release of political prisoners, the legalization of independent groups and the removal of the Penal Code for anti-government agitation.

-After 1989
+Eight years later, in 1997 it was reported that the police attacked the Roma neighbourhood Iztok and killed three gypsies.

+On 27 April 2016, the Pazardjik municipality council became the first in Bulgaria to outlaw the burqa, followed by Stara Zagora on 28 April, Sliven on 25 May, and Burgas on 1 June.
+In May 2016, the first fine was imposed on a lady in Pazardzik.
+The number of fined women grew in subsequent months.

 Demographics

 In the 1880s, the population of Pazardzhik numbered about 15,000, making it one of the largest in Bulgaria.
 Since then, the town grew decade by decade, mainly due to immigrants from the rural areas and surrounding smaller towns, reaching its peak in 1985–1992 with over 80,000 inhabitants.
 Thereafter, as a result of the poor economic situation in the Bulgarian provinces in the 1990s, the population began to shrink, leading to a new exodus towards the national capital Sofia and abroad.
 In February 2011, the city had 71,979 inhabitants, while the Pazardzhik Municipality has 114,817 inhabitants.